Shane Ross has spent his political and journalistic career as a voice for individuals and minorities.

 In 2010, along with Nick Webb, he co-authored another bestseller, ‘Wasters’, an examination of the scandal of public sector waste and extravagance at the taxpayers’ expense.

 In the 2011 General Election, Shane was elected as an Independent TD for Dublin South.
 He topped the poll with a total of 17,075 first preference votes, surpassing the quota of 12,108 comfortably with a surplus of 4,967 votes.
+During his first term in the Dáil, he introduced seven Private Members Bills and became an active member of the Public Accounts Committee.

 In 2012, along with Nick Webb, Shane co-authored another bestseller, ‘The Untouchables’.
 Ross and Webb investigate the workings of lobbyists; judicial appointments; law firms and much more in a shocking indictment of modern Ireland.